PedroDSFerreira/video-object-detection/README.md

-# Client-Server People Detection Application
+# Client-Server Object Detection Application

-This is a simple client-server application for people detection using YOLOv3.
-The server receives video frames from clients, processes them using YOLOv3 for people detection, and returns the number of detected people and their respective position back to the clients.
+This is a simple client-server application for object detection.
+The server receives a video stream from the client through a websocket, processes it using YOLOv3, and returns the number of detected objects and their respective position for each frame.

 ## Requirements